 There are concerns about the pedestrianisation for people cycling and blue badge users.

-It's hard to see how blue badge parking inside the footstreets area could work: these are narrow streets with high volume pedestrian flows and even low numbers of motor vehicle movements would be detrimental to them, even if space could be found to store cars.
+It's hard to see how fitting disabled parking inside the footstreets area could work: these are narrow streets with high volume pedestrian flows and even low numbers of motor vehicle movements would be detrimental to them, even if space could be found to store a few cars.
 There is blue badge parking on the periphery of the centre, in Duncombe Place and in the Coppergate Centre (which provides a Shopmobility service) and those could be expanded.
 Some provision towards the north-east might be possible too, though that may conflict with resident parking.

 Cycling is similarly difficult to fit in, but there needs to be at least one NW-SE cycle route through the city centre, possibly on Parliament St (where there's plenty of width) and Blake St. (I thought of that route myself, before finding that York Cycling Campaign had proposed just this.)
 Bridge-Pavement-Stonebow is clearly intended as the E-W cycle route; there's even a very short wand-protected stretch of cycle track.